eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

 * All successor states have values of $U(.)=0$
 * All actions would lead to draws
-* No matter what you play, Tic-Tac-toe is Unlosable
+* No matter what you play, Tic-Tac-Toe is Unlosable
 * Assuming *optimal* opponent

 ## Minimax analysis